siskajakub/relativity-audit-log-elastic-search/README.md

 ## 5) Firewall
 If applicable, create firewall rule(s) allowing communication on port 9200 between ES and servers running Relativity Agent(s).

+# Update
+If you are updating Audit Log to Elastic Search from previous version, please re-create Audit Log Elastic Search Agent.

 # Synchronization with ES
 When application is installed into the particular workspace, workspace's Audit Log is automatically being synchronised to ES.